Reviews You Can Rely On

 Hydrophobic Down

-Increasingly, manufacturers are using hydrophobic down in their products, which is down treated with a DWR coating for added water resistance.
+Increasingly, manufacturers are incorporating hydrophobic down into their products, which means the down is treated with a DWR (durable water repellent) coating for added water resistance.
 There are a lot of claims about the efficacy of this treatment, and we recommend you check out the findings of our tester Ian Nicholson in his Buying Advice article for Backpacking Sleeping Bags.
-The short summary is that while purchasing a bag with hydrophobic or treated down can't hurt, we don't recommend that you rely on it to save you in a downpour.
-Products in this review that are filled with hydrophobic down are the Vesper 32, Phase 30, Econ Burrow 20, and the Palisade 30.
+The summary is that while purchasing a bag with hydrophobic or treated down can't hurt, we don't recommend relying on it to save you in a downpour.

-Despite not having an advertised DWR coating on the ExtremeLite shell fabric, we found that it did a good job of forcing the water we spilled on it to bead up and fall off without absorbing.
+Despite not having an advertised DWR coating on the shell fabric, we found that this bag did a good job of forcing the water we spilled on it to bead up and fall off without absorbing.

 Credit: Andy Wellman

-Another nice feature to look for is a DWR coating on the shell fabric of the sleeping bag or bags made with a shell fabric that is naturally water-resistant, like the Pertex Quantum fabric.
-While these coatings should again not be relied upon to keep a bag dry when it is wet outside, they can be nice for helping to prevent the absorption of water due to condensation inside a tent, especially around the foot of the bag.
-It is also possible to apply your own after-market DWR coating when you wash your down bag (see the care instructions at the end of this article for advice on doing so).
+Another nice feature to look for is a DWR coating on the shell fabric of the sleeping bag or bags, or a shell fabric that is inherently water-resistant, such as Pertex Quantum.
+While these coatings should not be relied upon to keep a bag dry when it is wet outside, they can help prevent water absorption due to condensation inside a tent, especially around the foot of the bag.
+It is also possible to apply your own aftermarket DWR coating when washing your down bag (see the care instructions at the end of this article for guidance on doing so).

 Sleeping bag liners can help extend the lower limits of your ultralight sleep system and extend the life and effectiveness of your sleeping bag.
 Liners trap additional layers of air to keep you insulated.
-They also absorb body oils and moisture which can reduce the effectiveness of the down fill, which also increases the lifespan of your sleeping bag.
+They also absorb body oils and moisture, which can reduce the effectiveness of the down fill, thereby increasing the lifespan of your sleeping bag.
 We recommend them especially on longer trips, where conditions can be more variable, or where washing gear is an option; washing and drying a liner is always easier than washing a sleeping bag.

 ultralight sleeping bag - allowing the sleeping bags to catch some air and sunny rays after a...